 By day, I’m a freelance writer.
-I create content for brands in the form of blog posts, sales pages, case studies, and ebooks.
+I create content for brands through blog posts, sales pages, case studies, and ebooks.
 But I also have a side hustle.
-I create resources and courses for other freelancers, offer mentoring, and host webinars and workshops.
+In the time spent outside of my day job, I create resources and courses for other freelancers, offer mentoring, and host webinars and workshops.
+Why?
+Because it allows me to earn more money while doing something I enjoy and am also good at.

-Side hustles are a great way to earn extra income, flex your creativity in different areas, and explore hobbies in a profitable way.
+Side hustles are a great way to earn extra income, flex your creativity in different areas, and profitably explore hobbies.
 My side hustle was born out of necessity—I had lots of freelancers coming to me asking for advice.
 But there are plenty of side hustle ideas that you can get started with right away.

 Many of these side hustle ideas can be done from anywhere with just an internet connection and a little bit of elbow grease.
-But I’ve also included some offline side hustles that can help you earn extra income each month.
+But, for those who want to get hands-on with it, I’ve also included some offline side hustles that can help you earn extra monthly income.

 I’m a full-time freelancer, but I know plenty of freelancers who have a few clients on the side or do a couple of projects a year to top up their main income.
 The beauty of freelancing is you can tap into it whenever you have the spare time or need extra cash.
 Even better, you can offer freelance services in almost any industry, whether graphic design, web development, writing, or marketing.